nahuelcandia/mobile-app-maker/docs/themes.md

 on multiple tools and iterations in order for the app to have a design consistent with the mobile's OS look & feel.

-### Templates directory
+### Themes directory

-Templates are installed under the /templates directory.
-Inside, there's one directory for each template for the CMS
+Themes are installed under the /themes directory.
+Inside, there's one directory for each theme for the CMS

     shovelapps-cms
-    └── templates
+    └── themes
         ├── admin
         └── bootstrap-3-jade